webplatform/docs/tutorials/layout_fundamentals/index.md

   text-align: center;
 }</syntaxhighlight>

-Resulting in:

-<p class="note">Note: provide screenshot to show what result should look like</p>

 In an HTML document, the content that you see below a heading is not structurally contained by the heading.
 So when you align a heading like this, the tags below the heading do not inherit the style.

 === Floats ===

-The {{ cssxref("float") }} property forces an element to the left or right.
+The <code>flost</code> property forces an element to the left or right.
 This is a simple way to control its position and size.

 The rest of the document's content normally flows around the floated element.
-You can control this by using the {{ cssxref("clear") }} property on other elements to make them stay clear of floats.
+You can control this by using the <code>clear</code> property on other elements to make them stay clear of floats.

 ===Floats example===